-Central Web Hosting and Secure FTP Services are set up to provide a consolidated, fully monitored and managed environment for hosting departmental
+Central Web Hosting Services are set up to provide a consolidated, fully monitored and managed environment for hosting departmental

-Secure FTP sites.
-As highly reliable and secure central servers will be used to host these services, web site owners or
+or project websites.
+As highly reliable and secure central servers will be used to host these services, web site owners can focus on the development

 It is hoped that this centralized support arrangement can eradicate the levels of risk of having many web servers distributed around the campus with different security protections.
 The consolidated infrastructure to host these websites also leverages economies of scale, thereby creating significant cost savings.

-In order to guarantee the stability of the server and to protect the Web and
+In order to guarantee the stability of the servers and to protect the websites resided in the servers,

-Secure FTP services, the Web Hosting and Secure FTP Policy has to be established.
+the Web Hosting Policy has to be established.